Joanne Linville: Writing and teaching

 Linville retired from acting in the 1980s to concentrate on teaching.
-She wrote Joanne Linville's Seven Steps to an Acting Craft, which was published in 2011 by Cameron and Company.

 She taught "The Power of Language" course at the Stella Adler Academy in Los Angeles in 1985.
 One of her students was Mark Ruffalo, who wrote that she "does not theorise about great acting.
 She is great acting".

 Personal life

 Linville was married to actor/director Mark Rydell from 1962 until their divorce in 1973.
 Linville had two children with Rydell: Amy and Christopher, both actors.
+Her daughter Amy Rydell reprised her mother's role as Romulan commander Charvanek on episodes 10 and 11 of fan production Star Trek Continues.

 Linville was also an amateur tennis player, and appeared at charity events where people were invited to pay $100 to challenge her in a game.

 Death

 Linville died on June 20, 2021, aged 93.